andresantarosa/CleanArchitectureExample/README.md

 # CleanArchitectureExample
-##### CleanArchitectureExample is a project based on .net core and whose function is to serve as a means of study for me and for other people who may use it or even a scaffold for your own personal project.
+##### CleanArchitectureExample is a project based on .NET 5 and whose function is to serve as a means of study for me and for other people who may use it or even a scaffold for your own personal project.
 ###
 ##### For example purpose, a cataloging system for books and loans was created in a very basic way
 ##